sedelmeyer/cs109b_groupproject/docs/analysis/03-eda.rst

   Figure 6: Distribution of budget and duration change features by project

-As can be seen scatterplots above, many of the quantitative variables are heavily skewed with extreme outliers, particularly for budget-related metrics.
-There are also a number of variables with week correlation including relationships between starting budgets and schedules, as well as ending budgets and schedules.
-The variables exhibiting the greatest levels of correlation various change metrics that we created during our initial investigation of how to measure project change over our 3-year interval.
-Therefore, it would be expected that those features would ehibit high levels of correlation, and not particularly troubling, because those competing metrics will not likely coexist in any model that we build.
+As can be seen in the plots above, many of the quantitative variables are heavily skewed with extreme outliers, particularly for budget-related metrics.
+There are also a number of variables with fairly weak correlation including relationships between starting budgets and starting schedules, as well as ending budgets and ending schedules.
+The variables exhibiting the greatest levels of correlation are the various change-measures — ``Budget_Change``, ``Budget_Change_Ratio``, ``Schedule_Change``, and ``Schedule_Change_Ratio`` — that we created during our initial investigation of the data as was executed in :notebooks:`the first of our associated project notebooks on GitHub<00_eda_and_clean_data.ipynb>`.
+Therefore, it would be expected and not particularly troubling that those features would exhibit high levels of correlation, because those competing forms of measurement are not likely to coexist in any model that we build.

+Particularly interesting in the scatter matix above, is that the number of change records per project (i.e. ``Number_Changes``) illustrated by the top row of subplots, demostrates no visually discernable correlation with the starting and ending budget and schedule values (the 4 lefthand subplots in the top row) and only weak correlation with the change measures (the 4 righthand subplots in that row).
+This tells us that project scale does not necessarily equate to more or fewer changes, and the the number of changes only weakly relates to the scale of the changes made to a project.

+Something that we do find concerning though, is the skew and extreme outliers apparent in our ``Budget_Start``, ``Schedule_Start``, and change measures for both budget and schedule.
+This will be of particular concern while developing our models in subsequent sections of this analysis.
+The following sets of histograms demonstrate the severity of this skew.

 .. figure:: ../../docs/_static/figures/07-project-start-hist.jpg
   :align: center